Nasiruddin Nasrat Shah: Reign

 A shrewd ruler, Nasrat understood the futility of fighting the Mughals from the examples of the Lodis and Rajputs, and this avoided joining the Afghans in the battle of Daurah in 1531, in which Humayun defeated the Afghans headed by Mahmud Lodi.
 Fearing Humayun's retribution nevertheless, Nasrat sent an envoy to Bahadur Shah of Gujarat with a view to concluding a friendly alliance with him, but before the alliance could materialise Nasrat Shah was assassinated by a slave while visiting his father's grave.

-Nasrat Shah was possibly buried near Qadam Rasul Mosque in Gaur City.
-Henry Creighton saw the black stone tombs of Alauddin Husain Shah and Nusrat Shah in Gaur, which has disappeared, allegedly carted away by the English.
-Nasrat Shah was succeeded by his son Alauddin Firuz Shah II, who had served as the governor of Chittagong during his father's reign.
+Nasrat Shah was possibly buried near Qadam Rasul Mosque in Gaur.
+Henry Creighton saw the black stone tombs of Alauddin Husain Shah and Nasrat Shah in Gaur, which has disappeared, allegedly carted away by the English.
+Nasrat Shah was succeeded by his son Firuz, who had served as the governor of Chittagong during his father's reign.
 However, just three months later Nasrat's brother Mahmud assassinated Firuz Shah and usurped the throne as Ghiyasuddin Mahmud Shah.
 Another son of Nasrat was the governor of Munger, as stated by Babur in his memoirs, who, along with Lashkar-Wazir Husain Khan, sent his retainer Abul Fa'th to Nasrat to convince his father to start negotiating with Babur after Ghaghra.
+Nusrat Shah maintained a large number of 914 war elephants.

+Nasrat Shah, like his father, maintained a liberal outlook throughout his reign, and ordered the first translation of Mahabharata in Bengali.
+Jadunath Sarkar asserts that "In his dealings with the Mughals he proved himself an astute diplomatist and a far-sighted statesman."
+Nasrat also maintained his father's trade relations, and Bengal was a major hub of Asian trade during his reign.
+In 1521, a Portuguese mission visited Nasrat's court and left vivid descriptions about his court's splendor:

+At the end of said courtyard a great dais was set upon thick props of sandalwood, and those above, upon which the roof rested, were not as thick, all carved with … many gilded branches and small birds, and the ceiling above in the same manner with … a moon and a sun, with [a] very great number of stars and all gilded.
+Then we finally encountered the Sultan, seated in splendour on a large gilded divan covered with… a very large store of great and small pillows, all embroidered, and with many precious stones and seed-pearls on them, and coming before him, we made our reverence to him according to the custom of the land, being with the hands crossed upon the chest and the head bowed as low as possible.